The gold panning world championships – not just about panning for gold

-Since HI Travel Tales is based in California’s so-called Gold Country, we naively thought that this was the center of the panning for gold world.
+Since HI Travel Tales is based in California’s Gold Country, we naively thought that this was the center of the gold panning world.
 You know, Sierra Nevada gold rush, gold discovery at Sutter’s Mill, gold miners, ‘49ers, and all that jazz.

 The modern pursuit of panning for gold with regional and national competitions started in Finland, with the first competition held in 1974.
-When the first world championships for gold panning took place in 1977, there were 10 nations represented.
+When the first gold panning world championships took place in 1977, there were 10 nations represented.
 By 1981, these countries had organized the World Goldpanning Association (WGA).
 And the rest is, as they say, history.

 According to the WGA there are more than 20 countries represented, from South Africa and Australia, to Japan, the Czech Republic and Finland.
-Click here to see a list of members and contacts for their national gold panning associations.
 Some of the world’s best (based on speed and accuracy in panning for gold) are from Germany and Finland.
-This year’s world championships of gold panning numbered nearly 500 participants from 23 countries, with competitors ages 2 to 80+.
+The 2016 gold panning world championships numbered nearly 500 participants from 23 countries, with competitors ages 2 to 80+.